magnificode-ltd/chatgpt-code-reviewer/README.md

 # chatgpt-reviewer-github-action

 GitHub action that provides a service for adding review comments to a pull request on GitHub.
-This service uses the GitHub REST API and the OpenAI API to retrieve information and generate suggestions for review comments.
+This service uses the GitHub REST API and the OpenAI API to generate suggestions for pull request changes.

 ### Getting Started